 The President Students’ Gymkhana presented the Gymkhana Calendar for the consideration of the Senate.

-Multiple changes were pointed out in Gymkhana Calendar, primarily Fresher's Inferno was shifted.
+Many Senators pointed out clashes in the month of August in the Gymkhana Calendar.
+Some changes were made and primarily, Fresher's Inferno was shifted.

-Concerns were raised on the dates of Spectrum and Galaxy.
+Concerns were raised on the dates of Spectrum and Galaxy, however they were addressed.

-Revised calendar will be sent on the Senate mailing list and comments will be addressed.
+The revised calendar will be sent on the Senate mailing list and any comments received will be accordingly addressed.